Click here to view the 2016 LHA Annual Report.

 Humble Beginnings Almost 2 Decades Ago

-In 1997, an American social worker who saw how far a dollar goes to help Tibetan refugees in India and Nepal, and how much he learned each time he was exposed to the resilient, fascinating Tibetan community, formed what became LHA in a tiny room in a monastery in Dharamsala, India.
-His endeavors yielded immediate results and attracted volunteers and supporters from around the world.
-By 2000, LHA’s Board of Directors had formed.
-One member led the successful effort for them to receive 501c3 nonprofit status from the U.S. government; another developed LHA’s first written communications, while the rest of the team organized fundraisers in New Orleans which became annual events that continue today.
-In 2001, LHA moved into a metal shed in Dharamsala which housed an English language class, a medical supply room for a leprosy treatment program, a craft shop, and an office with two computers.
-(The computers were donated by author Hunter S. Thompson!)
-It became clear that to truly serve Tibetans, LHA would need Tibetan partners.
-Jampa Tsering, a refugee from Amdo, began managing LHA's Dharamsala operations and enlisted help from his friends Kelsang, Pema, Yeshe and Ngawang.
+In 1997, an American social worker who saw how far a dollar goes to help Tibetan refugees in India and Nepal, and how much he learned each time he was exposed to the resilient, fascinating Tibetan community, formed LHA with the help of his close friend Jampa Tsering, a newly arrived refugee from Amdo, Tibet.
+From a tiny room in a monastery in Dharamsala, India, their endeavors yielded immediate results, and attracted volunteers and supporters from around the world.
+By 2000, LHA’s Board of Directors, a small group of friends from New Orleans, Louisiana, had formed.
+One member secured 501c3 nonprofit status from the U.S. government; another developed LHA’s first written communications, while the rest of the team organized fundraisers which became annual events that continue today.
+In 2001, LHA moved from the monastery to a metal shed in Dharamsala, which housed an English language class, a medical supply room for a leprosy treatment program, a craft shop, and office with two computers donated by author Hunter S. Thompson!
+Jampa Tsering began managing LHA's Dharamsala operations and enlisted help from his friends Kelsang, Pema, Yeshe and Ngawang.

 Years of Expansion, Group Trips to India

 In 2004 LHA moved to a location owned by the Tibetan Handicraft Co-Op., a group of more than 300 Tibetan families.
 LHA finally had space to expand, and using Tibetan-owned space meant that rent went directly to the Tibetan community.
 Just prior to this, in 2002, LHA partnered with the Tulane University School of Social Work to bring a group of MSW students to India to volunteer with LHA while learning about Tibetan culture.
 Documentarian Lee Rubin made a film, Journey to India, about this group, the first of many groups to come.
-Currently, student groups come from Tulane University, Loyola University and Louisiana State University Med School.
-In addition, other groups coming are now organized by individuals and organizations including the Louisiana-Mississippi Hospice and Palliative Care Organization (LMHPCO) and Ochsner Medical Center of New Orleans.
+Currently, student groups come from Tulane University, Loyola University, Centenary College and Louisiana State University Med School.
+In addition, other groups coming are now organized by individuals and organizations including the Louisiana-Mississippi Hospice and Palliative Care Organization (LMHPCO), Ochsner Medical Center of New Orleans plus a Mindfulness and Mental Health Group for mental health practitioners.
 For information about organizing a group trip to India or joining one of the groups, see Group Trips.

 Lha Charitable Trust